Closed

 - Software maintenance

-- Administrative costs for offices, communications, supplies, IT equipment, and insurance
+- Administrative costs covering premises, maintenance, communication, office supplies, computer equipment, and insurance

 Ineligible Costs and Activities